 Just like with the research and planning phase, when the moment of truth comes and it's time to get down and dirty with installation, the internet is a welcoming wealth of knowledge that can come to your rescue should you ever get stuck on a particular step.
 Or if you want a complete A to Z tutorial on building a PC, there are plenty of those going around too (both in written and video format; take your pick on how you personally learn best).
 Same goes for troubleshooting if you encounter a problem or can't figure something out; if you do a little digging around and searching for various phrases, you're sure to encounter others who have experienced and (hopefully) overcome your specific issue.

 Building computers has become a massively popular, wide and far-reaching hobby, and so there are literally tons and tons and tons more people sharing their experiences online somewhere (whether that be on forums, Reddit, YouTube, or within actual structured articles like this one I'm writing for you right now).
 In other words, though it may have once been so (and partly was when I first got involved), these days DIY PCs is absolutely NOT an obscure little niche that nobody but the most hardcore tech enthusiast undertakes.
-On the contrary, as of 2020 I'd even go so far as to call PC building relatively mainstream, if not straight-up mainstream.
+On the contrary, these days I'd even go so far as to call PC building relatively mainstream, if not straight-up mainstream.

 The amount of people building their own PCs these days is massive, and that's awesome.
 Just don't take this article the wrong way; it's meant as encouragement for those on the fence to go ahead with confidence to build a PC, but it's not meant as an affirmation to get lazy out there; always follow safety precautions, and don't rush anything.
 Things can go wrong if you get careless, so always follow instructions carefully and take your time.
 But if you've read this far, I'm confident that you got this, friend.
 Good luck!